Wyoming State Penitentiary

 When the High Security/Special Needs Facility (South Facility) was planned, a new warehouse and administration building were also planned.
 Both the warehouse and the administration building were designed to service the entire complex.
 These two buildings were occupied in March 2000.

 The South Facility opened in July 2001 to house inmates that needed high security or had special medical or mental health needs.
-It has a capacity of 648 inmates.
+The South Facility capacity including K-Unit/CPF is 826 inmates.
 Due to the vacating of the North Facility, the South Facility currently also houses medium and minimum security inmates.

 In August 2002 the new Central Production Facility opened (kitchen and laundry facility) and the original kitchen/laundry facility was closed in the North Facility.
 This brought an end to any occupancy of the North Facility.